PAYONE-GmbH/PCP-ServerSDK-DotNet/README.md

 - **Well-Documented**: Detailed documentation to help you get started.
 - **Open Source**: Community-driven and open source.

+## Requirements

+This SDK requires .NET 7 or higher.

 ## Installation

 Currently this package is *not* available on NuGet.